Postage Charges

-Please note that Royal Mail are increasing postal charges on 2nd April 2024.
+Please note that Royal Mail have increased postal charges from 7th October 2024.

-A new April 2024 Publication List will be uploaded to our Downloads page on 1st April.
+A new October 2024 Publication List has been uploaded to our Downloads page.

 We have updated our 2024 schedule and the full list is available at https://dgfhs.org.uk/syllabus/